Replace & Retrofit

 - Replace Old Showerheads

-An old showerhead (pre-1993) uses three to eight gallons of water per minute.
-High–efficiency showerheads that earn the WaterSense label use no more than 2.0 gallons per minute, some models use as little as 1.5 gallons per minute.
+Showerheads from the early 90s use three to eight gallons of water per minute.
+High–efficiency showerheads that earn the WaterSense label use no more than 2.0 gallons per minute, some models use as little as 1.5 gallons per minute, without sacrificing performance.
 To replace a showerhead, unscrew the old showerhead (you may have to use wide-grip pliers with protective masking tape around the showerhead base) and screw on the new one.
 Wrap a bit of Teflon tape around the threads before screwing on the new showerhead.